-Visitors at the front entrance can reach you on your telephone by dialling the coded security number listed in the intercom directory.
+Visitors at the front entrance can reach you on your telephone by dialing the coded security number listed in the intercom directory at each of these locations.
 A call from these locations can be identified by a distinctive double ring.
-Please note that the enterphone system can be connected to a land line or a cell phone.
+Please be advised that it is not necessary to have a home telephone service provider, just a telephone plugged into the jack.